danielbeach/sniffer/README.md

 - First few `rows` are printed.
 - Option to indciate of flat-file is quoted.
 - Option to check all columns for `NULL` values.
+- Option to check for whitespace and beginning and end of columns.

 ### Usage
 ```